RJVB/afsctool/README.md

 as needed and thus only gets as large as needed (typically 4-5x smaller than in the singleshot mode).
 Singleshot mode might be marginally faster when enough RAM is available.

+Version 1.7.1 introduces compression support for LZFSE when the LZFSE library is available (through the OS or from https://github.com/lzfse/lzfse).

 ### Installation